Nhawdge/party-quiz/README.md

 # How to use

-1. Add proper questions to the quiz fil.e
+1. Add proper questions to the quiz file.
 2. run `node src/server`
 3. create a server, join and play